tiffany-ngo/tiffany-ngo.github.io/essays/smarterquestions.md

 ## Clear questions, clear answers…

    Stack Overflow is one such forum dedicated to developers who want to ask for technical advice.
-Here, someone has asked the question of [“Why is processing a sorted array faster than processing an unsorted array?”] (https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array), where they’re confused about the huge gap between the sorting times of a sorted and unsorted array.
+Here, someone has asked the question of [“Why is processing a sorted array faster than processing an unsorted array?”](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array), where they’re confused about the huge gap between the sorting times of a sorted and unsorted array.

    This is an example of someone asking a question in a “smart way”, where they provide formatted code as an example of what they’re talking about, provide a clear explanation of what they’re confused by, talk about why they think it’s happening and what they’ve done, and then give two questions at the very end with bullet points so that anyone who reads the post knows exactly what they want answered.